elasticpath/json-unmarshaller/README.md

 ##Unit Tests
-Test json data can be found in `src/test/resources` Test pojo classes are in `com.elasticpath.rest.json.unmarshalling.data`
+Test json data can be found in `src/test/resources` Test pojo classes are in `com.fasterxml.jackson.contrib.unmarshalling.data`